erebe/personal-server/README.md

 if you want to go a step further, you can

 * Change default ssh server port
-* Disallow root authentification
+* Disallow root authentication
-* [Enable 2 factor authentification with google-authentificator](https://www.globo.tech/learning-center/setup-ssh-server-with-two-factor-authentication-ubuntu-debian/) (it does not contact google)
+* [Enable 2-factor authentication with google-authentificator](https://www.globo.tech/learning-center/setup-ssh-server-with-two-factor-authentication-ubuntu-debian/) (it does not contact google)

 ### Secure Network access
 Last part of the plan is to secure the network by putting in place firewall rules.

-I want to stay close to the real things so I use directly iptables to create my firewall rules.
+I want to stay close to the real things, so I use directly iptables to create my firewall rules.
 This is at the cost of having to duplicate the rules for IPv4 and IPv6.

 **If you want to simplify you the task please use [UFW - Uncomplicated Firewall](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-9)**

 We want for our deployment of iptables rules to be idempotent, so we are going to create a custom chain to avoid messing with the default one.
-Also I am going to use `iptables` command directly instead of `iptable-restore`, because `iptables-restore` files need to be holistic and does not compose well when programs manage only a subpart of the firewall rules.
-As we are going to install kubernetes later on, it will allow us to avoid messing with proxy rules.
+Also, I am going to use `iptables` command directly instead of `iptable-restore`, because `iptables-restore` files need to be holistic and does not compose well when programs manage only a subpart of the firewall rules.
+As we are going to install Kubernetes later on, it will allow us to avoid messing with proxy rules.

 ```bash
 #!/bin/sh